ChuckLangford/chucklangford.github.com/_drafts/critical-rendering-path.md

 The link above is great reading and tells you everything you want to know about the CRP, so I'm not going to repeat those details here.
 Instead, here's my "CRP Elevator Talk".

-In order to display our website, the browser has to go through a few steps:
+In order to display our website, the browser has to go through a few steps (please read Google's info on the CRP, these steps are overly simplified)	:

-1. Download all the necessary resources.
-2. Parse and create the DOM.
+1. Download the html and start to parse/create the DOM.
-3. Parse and create the CSSOM.
+2. If there are any specified css files, download and begin to parse/create the CSSOM.
-4. Combine the DOM and CSSOM into a Render Tree.
+3. Combine the DOM and CSSOM into a Render Tree.
-5. Execute Javascript.
+4. Execute Javascript.
-6. Render the page.
+5. Render the page.

 ### What is a Blocking Operation?